mongo-express/mongo-express/README.md

 Planned features
 ----------------

-Pull Requests are always welcome
+Pull Requests are always welcome!

 * Support for replica set connections
 * Site authentication
-* REST interface
+* GridFS (work in progess)
+* Mongo Shell console (work in progress)

 Limitations
 -----------

 * Documents must have `document._id` property to be edited
-* No GridFS support (might become a planned feature)
 * Binary BSON data type not tested

 Not tested